Discover the Historic Village of Tomich ...

-The house known as The Brewery was built by Lord Tweedmouth to serve the village, and the Brewers Cottage was built to house the brewer (the infamous illicit distiller John Fraser).
+The house next door, The Brewery, was built by Lord Tweedmouth to serve the estate workers, and our own Brewers Cottage was constructed specifically to house the brewer—though, as you know, the first inhabitant was the legendary "reformed" illicit distiller, John Fraser.

 The Brewers Cottage.
 Tomich, Near Cannich, Inverness-shire.
 IV4 7LY